George Washington Bridge: Suspension towers

 The suspension towers on each side of the river are each 604 ft tall.
 They are composed of sections weighing between 37 and 40 ST and contain a combined 475,000 rivets.
 Each bridge has two archways, one above and one below the decks.
+The George Washington Bridge is classified as a fracture critical bridge, making it vulnerable to collapse if parts of the towers were to fail, although the towers are located offshore.

 The original design called for the towers to be encased in concrete and granite in a Revival style, similar to the Brooklyn Bridge.
 Additional scrutiny of the proposed bridge's engineering found that the steel alone could support the towers, with only a decorative stone facade being retained in the plan.
 Elevators to carry sightseers to restaurants and observatory proposed decks at the top of each tower were also all pared from the design.
 Ultimately, even stone facades were postponed in 1929 during the Great Depression due to rising material costs.
 Even though the steel towers had been left that way for cost reasons, some aesthetic critiques of the bare steel towers were favorable.
 Several groups, such as the American Institute of Steel Construction, believed that covering the steel framework with masonry would be both misleading and "fundamentally ugly".

 While the exposed steel towers' design was negatively received by a few critics such as Raymond Hood and William A. Boring, the public reception at the bridge's opening was generally positive.
 The Swiss-French architect Le Corbusier wrote of the towers: "The structure is so pure, so resolute, so regular that here, finally, steel architecture seems to laugh."
 Milton MacKaye wrote in The New Yorker that the George Washington Bridge had established Ammann as "one of the immortals of bridge engineering and design, a genius."
 Ammann never incorporated masonry towers in his bridge plans again.
 He wrote that the "sturdy appearance and well-balanced distribution of steel in the columns and bracing" gave the bridge's towers "a good appearance, a neat appearance".
 Over time, the exposed steel towers, with their distinctive criss-crossed bracing, became one of the George Washington Bridge's most identifiable characteristics.